universal-ctags/ctags/docs/man/ctags.1.rst

 	**all** is used as default value if the option argument is omitted.
 	If the parameter kinds is given after the parameter *language* or **all** with concatenating with '.', list only roles defined in the kinds.
-Both one-letter flags and names surrounded by braces are acceptable as the parameter kinds.
+Both one-letter flags and long name flags surrounded by braces are acceptable as the parameter kinds.

 	The meaning of columns are as follows:

 	LANGUAGE
-		Name of language having the role.
+		The name of language having the role.

 	KIND(L/N)
-		One-letter flag and name of kind having the role.
+		The one-letter flag and the long-name flag of kind having the role.

 	NAME
-		Name of the role.
+		The long-name flag of the role.

 	ENABLED
 		Whether the kind is enabled or not.
 It takes "yes" or "no".